yasarsid/AIND/README.md

 ## 4 - Planning - Air Cargo movement
 Using various search and heuristics to determine the best way to move cargo between airports

+## 5 - Recognizer : Sign Language Recognition System
+Recognize the Symbols in Sign Language to Actual Words using probablistic models